Dissolve Tool in GIS

 Summary

-The Dissolve Tool is one of the most common tools for generalizing data in GIS systems.
+The Dissolve Tool is one of the most common tools and is excellent for generalizing data in GIS systems.

 The main purpose is that it burns neighboring borders based on a common attribute.
 But you can also use it for creating multipart features for lines and points.